jryzkns/JryLibrary/README.md

 # JryLibrary
-A hearty homemade Psychopy library
+A hearty set of Psychopy helper functions (code is obsolete)

 A quick guide on hex values for colors: